Skip to content

 Evening Reflection After Meetings

-A gentle prayer guide to process the day's meetings, release tension, and bring the scattered pieces of your day before Jesus as evening settles in.
+A gentle prayer guide to process your day of meetings, bring the weight of conversations to Jesus, and find rest as evening settles.

 5–12 min